-Teaching strategies GOLD standard Early childhood IEP goal in plain language Self-determination instructional strategy Adults' guiding phrase Cognitive II.Student will make choicesDemonstrateson an activity duringpositivecenter time based onapproaches topersonal interests.learning• self-knowledge Allow students to make choices and set goals based on their likes and dislikes What do you like about?
+Teaching strategies GOLD standard Early childhood IEP goal in plain language Self-determination instructional strategy Adults' guiding phrase Cognitive 11.
+Demonstrates positive approaches to learning Student will make choices • on an activity during center time based on personal interests.
+Ask about likes and dislikes to support self-knowledge Allow students to make choices and set goals based on their likes and dislikes Ask open-ended questions to support goal setting Offer many opportunities to make choices What do you like about?
 What do you not like about?
 How do you want to make choices?
 Social Emotional 3.
-Participates cooperatively and constructively in group situations Student will communicate • wants in social situations with peers (e.g., "I want a turn.").
+Participates cooperatively and constructively in group situations Student will communicate wants in social situations with peers (e.g., "I want a turn.").
 Relate the simple strategies of expressing wants to child's daily goal-attainment about their experience during outdoor play Promote self-advocacy by modeling positive ways to express wants and needs Support problem-solving by modeling how to ask for help If you choose to, how would you do it?
 What other options do you have?
 What might make it hard when you try to?
 What can you do without help?
 When will you need help?
 Who can you ask?
 What would you say when asking for help?
 Language 9.
-Uses language to express thoughts and needs Student will engage in reflective communication to check their progress toward making choices and expressing needs and wants.
-Have a conversation to reflect on supports (AAC board or classroom PECS) and modify a list of supports as needed to increase their self-knowledge How do you feel when?
+Uses language to express thoughts and needs Student will engage in reflective communication to check their progress toward making choices and expressing needs and wants. to increase self-awareness How do you feel when?
 Why do you think that you feel that way?
 What did you accomplish?
 What went well?
 What could you do differently next time?
 You put so much effort into!
 How did that feel?
 How can we celebrate?